Application software

+Application software represents the user-facing layer of computing systems, designed to translate complex system capabilities into task-oriented, goal-driven workflows.
+Unlike system software, which focuses on hardware orchestration and resource management, application software is centered on problem abstraction, user interaction, and domain-specific functionality.

 The abbreviation app became popular with the 2008 introduction of the iOS App Store, to refer to applications for mobile devices such as smartphones and tablets.
 Later, with the release of the Mac App Store in 2010 and the Windows Store in 2011, it began to be used to refer to end-user software in general, regardless of platform.

 Applications may be bundled with the computer and its system software or published separately.
 Applications may be proprietary or open-source.

 Terminology

 Meaning program and software

 When used as an adjective, application can have a broader meaning than that described in this article.
 For example, concepts such as application programming interface (API), application server, application virtualization, application lifecycle management and portable application refer to programs and software in general.

 Distinction between system and application software

 The distinction between system and application software is subjective and has been the subject of controversy.
 For example, one of the key questions in the United States v.
 Microsoft Corp. antitrust trial was whether Microsoft's Internet Explorer web browser was part of its Windows operating system or a separate piece of application software.
 As another example, the GNU/Linux naming controversy is, in part, due to disagreement about the relationship between the Linux kernel and the operating systems built over this kernel.
 In some types of embedded systems, the application software and the operating system software may be indistinguishable by the user, as in the case of software used to control a VCR, DVD player, or microwave oven.
 The above definitions may exclude some applications that may exist on some computers in large organizations.
 For an alternative definition of an app: see Application Portfolio Management.